Vitalii1307/Temp/README.md

 First, you need to go to the root directory of the project in CMD.

 It is necessary to build the image using the following command in the terminal:
-$ docker build -t log_image:latest .
+> docker build -t log_image:latest .

+This command creates an image and names it __log_image__ with the __latest__ tag.
+Dot "." means that the image will be created from the current directory.